4GeeksAcademy/master-python-programming-exercises/exercises/28-sequence-of-lines/README.md

 💡 Hint:

-+ Google how to capitalize a string.
++ Google how to capitalize a string in Python.